jgoergen/OP1Kenobi/README.md

 A sound librarian ( wav and mp3 playback ) for building new drum kits and loading ( recording ) them or loading ( recording ) sampler synth sounds

-A patch librarian for copying synth and drumkit patches to / from the OP1
+A patch librarian for copying synth and drumkit patches to / from the OP1 with renaming ability

-A tape track librarian for copying synth and drumkit patches to / from the OP1

-An album librarian for copying synth and drumkit patches to / from the OP1
+A complete backup / restore system supporting as many different 'snapshots' as you can store.

-Auto routing any USB MIDI devices to the OP1
+Auto routing any other USB MIDI devices to the OP1

 SAMBA file sharing over Wifi